warint/corridoR/README.md

 corridoR is an R wrapper to easily access the Northern Corridor project database.
-The project was developed in order to analyse the potential impact of the Northern Corridor on Canadian economy and global maritime traffic.
-In order to do so, we took more than 20 000 ship voyages passing through the Panama Canal and calculated their marine distances.
+The project was developed in order to analyse the potential impacts of the Northern Corridor on the Canadian economy and global maritime traffic.
+In order to do so, we took more than 20,000 ship voyages passing through the Panama Canal and calculated their marine distances.

-To analyse the applicability and the profitability of the Canadian Northwest Passage, we took the same 20 000 routes and make them passed hypothetically through the Canadian Arctic.
+To analyse the applicability and the profitability of the Canadian Northwest Passage, we took the same 20,000 routes and make them passed hypothetically through the Canadian Arctic.
 We then compared the distances to see which trips were shorter by the Northern Corridor.
 Distances are in nautical miles.